WHO veteran elected as head of Africa office amid Ebola criticism

 Moeti joined the WHO in 1999 as regional adviser for Women’s and Adolescent Health.
 Before that, she worked in Botswana’s Ministry of Health.

-She has also held senior positions within the organisation, including a stint as regional adviser on the WHO's HIV/AIDS programme and head of its Malawi office.
+She has also held senior positions within the organization, including a stint as regional adviser on the WHO's HIV/AIDS program and head of its Malawi office.

 The Ebola outbreak, the worst on record, has killed 4,951 people out of 13,567 infected in eight countries.